Stainton, west North Yorkshire

 It lies close to the army training camp of Wathgill in the adjoining civil parish of Walburn.
 A large part of the parish consists of Ministry of Defence ranges and training areas.

-Stainton was historically a township in the parish of Downholme in the wapentake of Hang West in the North Riding of Yorkshire.
+It was historically a township in the parish of Downholme which was part of the Hang West wapentake, North Riding of Yorkshire.
 Walburn became a separate civil parish in 1866.
 In 1974 it was transferred to the new county of North Yorkshire.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

+The name Stainton derives from the Old English stāntūn meaning 'stone settlement'.